 Anatomy and pathology

 The collection consists of anatomical and pathological preparations, the majority of which are preparations in spirits.
-There are also dry preparations where the veins have been injected with coloured wax (later synthetics).
-The surrounding tissue was dried and adapted with shellac; modern-day dry preparations are plasticised.
-There are also wax models and papier mâché models as well as a collection of skeletons and skulls.
+There are also dry preparations where the veins have been injected with coloured wax of of which the surrounding tissue was dried and adapted with shellac; modern-day dry preparations are plasticised.
+The collection also holds wax models and papier mâché models as well as a collection of skeletons and skulls.

-The private collections of two important medical scientists of the 18th century, Petrus Camper and Pieter de Riemer, the core of the museum collection.
+The private collections of two important medical scientists of the 18th century, Petrus Camper and Pieter de Riemer, are the core of the museum's medical collection.

 Another important part is the collection of the medical scientist Pieter de Riemer (1769 - 1831).
 He was especially interested in anatomy, surgery and obstetrics.
 The De Riemer collection, containing more than 900 preparations, came into the hands of the university in 1831.

 The Anatomical Museum was the home of the anatomical/pathological collection until 2003.
 Since then the University Museum is in charge of it and uses it for permanent and temporary exhibitions.